kevinndungu-source/Data_Analytics_Project/README.md

 ## About Me

-I am a passionate Solutions Architect and Data Analyst with a keen interest in leveraging data-driven strategies to drive business growth and innovation.
+I am a passionate Solutions Architect and Data Engineer with a keen interest in leveraging data-driven strategies to drive business growth and innovation.
 My expertise lies in data visualization, exploratory data analysis, and deriving actionable insights from complex datasets.

 >## Contact Information
 >